mackenziekbrooks/dci102-f19-humanities-data/docs/index.md

 # Course structure

 We will meet in two-hour blocks to accommodate the lecture and lab components of the course.
 An extended class period ensures that we have sufficient time to explore and master the technical aspects of the course.
+We will take regular breaks

 This course will be conducted in three units.
+Each unit will follow a similar project development cycle.
 We will complete the first unit together as a class.
 In the second and third units, students will work on different sets of data.
-Each unit will follow a similar project development cycle.
 By the third unit, lab time will be less structured and students will be expected to work relatively independently.

 ## Unit 1: Text